Tim Howard: Everton

 During the 2011–12 Premier League season, Howard scored his first goal in professional soccer in a 2–1 defeat to Bolton Wanderers.
 His wind-assisted 101-yard clearance at Goodison Park made him only the fourth goalkeeper to score in a Premier League match since its formation in 1992.
 He described his goal as "cruel" and refused to celebrate out of sympathy/respect for his beaten opposite number, Ádám Bogdán.

-In March 2012, Howard agreed a new contract to keep him at the club until the summer of 2016.
+In March 2012, Howard agreed on a new contract to keep him at the club until the summer of 2016.
 On March 2, 2013, Howard's run of 210 consecutive Premier League appearances dating back to September 2007 came to an end as he missed a game against Reading with a finger injury.
-He was two games short of equalling Neville Southall's club record.
+He was two games short of equaling Neville Southall's club record.
 In May, Howard kept his 100th clean sheet for Everton in a 0–0 draw against Liverpool in the Merseyside derby.

 On December 26, Howard was sent off in a 1–0 defeat to Sunderland, which ended Everton's hopes of remaining an entire calendar year unbeaten at home.
 In April 2014, Everton extended Howard's contract by two years until 2018.

 On February 19, 2016, Everton manager Roberto Martínez confirmed Howard was expected to serve as the backup to Joel Robles.
 Howard had recently been affected by a knee injury and a loss of form.
 Before his final match with the club, Howard made a speech before the fans, stating: "I will remain an Evertonian for life.
 This will always be my team, my club."